oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 #### Distributed collaborative working

-Work on MELD software involves researchers from multiple institutions in UK, Germany, Austria, (@@@ and more?).
+Work on MELD software involves researchers from multiple institutions in UK, Germany, Austria, Spain, and more.
 Software development by a widely dispersed team is challenged by disparate goals of different groups and conflicting demands on their time, complicating the process of scheduling meetings to work through issues.
 On the positive side, 2020 (the year of the Covid-19 pandemic) has seen a rise of tools to facilitate remote working, notably much improved videoconferencing systems.
 Yet we have also seen that effective participation in remote meetings is much harder work, and more draining, than face-to-face meeting.
 The MELD team has long used Slack instant messaging as a medium for ad-hoc coordination of activities and discussion of technical issues.
 This is not new, and continued to be an important channel for communication.

 For the MELD sustainability work, we scheduled a week of remote [pair programming](https://en.wikipedia.org/wiki/Pair_programming#Remote_pair_programming) work as a way to build MELD technical capacity for the [Beethoven in the House project](https://www.dfg.de/en/research_funding/announcements_proposals/2020/info_wissenschaft_20_01/index.html).
 We found that Zoom screen sharing was an effective technique for this (other video conference systems might work as well or better; we found the affordances provided by Zoom seemed about right for this work).
 There is a [retrospective review](https://github.com/oerc-music/meld-hello-meld/blob/main/hello-meld-5/20210430-retrospective-review.md) of this activity with more details.